webmeier/learnjs/outlines/outline5.md

   1. Events in JavaScript - done
   2. The listening element - done
   3. Removing event listeners - done
-  4. Default Behaviors
+  4. Default Behaviors - done
   5. Event propagation - done
-  6. Event delegation
+  6. Event delegation - done
 5. Building real components
-  1. How to think like a developer
+  1. How to think like a developer - done
+  2. Using starter template - done
-  2. Hands on: build an off-canvas sidebar menu
+  3. Hands on: build an off-canvas sidebar menu
-  3. Hands on: build a modal window
+  4. Hands on: build a modal window
-  4. Hands on: build accordions
+  5. Hands on: build accordions
-  5. Hands on: build tabs
+  6. Hands on: build tabs
-  6. Hands on: build a carousel
+  7. Hands on: build a carousel
 6. Spicing components with animations
   1. Animating with CSS (Safe properties, separate style and logic, transitionend)
   2. Animating with JavaScript (When to use JS animations, GSAP, etc)